francoiskroll/FramebyFrame/DOCUMENTATION.md

 **sunlinesOrNo**: whether or not (TRUE or FALSE) to draw vertical dashed lines representing the light transitions.
 You probably do not need these light transition lines if you are happy with the night backgrounds (when nightBgOrNo=TRUE, see above).
 However, if for whatever reason you want to add the night backgrounds yourself in Illustrator or else, I recommend exporting the plot once with sunlinesOrNo=TRUE so you can place your grey rectangles correctly, then return to R, export the plot without the sunlines (sunlinesOrNo=FALSE) and replace the file in your graphics software.
 Default is FALSE.

 **markTimes**: specific time(s) to mark as vertical dashed lines.
 Give them in the format YYYY-MM-DD HH:MM:SS.
 For example, markTimes=c('2022-01-25 11:40:00', '2022-01-26 12:40:00').
 Lines will be in the same style as the sunlines (see setting sunlinesOrNo).
 To not mark any times, simply skip this setting or give NA.
 Default is NA.

-legendOrNo: Whether or not (TRUE or FALSE) to make the legend.
+**legendOrNo**: whether or not (TRUE or FALSE) to make the legend.
 I would recommend first generating the plot with the legend so you can check that the groups and colours are correctly matched.
 Default is TRUE.

-**exportOrNo**: Whether or not (TRUE or FALSE) to export the plot.
+**exportOrNo**: whether or not (TRUE or FALSE) to export the plot.
 Default is TRUE.

 **exportPath**: full path to export file.
 It will create a pdf.
 Accordingly, exportPath must finish with .pdf.